benjamin-dcs/gauge-card-pro/README.md

 ### Build beautiful Gauge cards using 🌈 gradients and 🛠️ templates!

+> [!NOTE]
+> I'm looking for a (experienced) Home Assistant (front-end) developer to help me improve the overall performance of this card.
+You can help me out with just some tips and tricks or create a pull-request with improvements.
+Contact me via this repo of message me at the [Home Assistant Community forums](https://community.home-assistant.io/u/miura).
+Any help is highly appreciated!

 ## Description

 Inspired by the idea to be able to recreate the Home Assistant native Energy Gauge Cards I created `Gauge Card Pro`.
 Built on top of the Home Assistant [Gauge card](https://www.home-assistant.io/dashboards/gauge/), but with many more features and beautiful look-and-feel!